craic/arduino_power/README.md

 each of them.
 Starting with a simple power-on/power-off switch all the way to a data logging system that includes battery status which is intended for unattended environment monitoring.

+You can pick and choose which of the subsystems you are interested in.
+I'll describe all of them in increasing complexity but you can comment out those parts you are not interested in.

 The project is built on the ideas in the [LiPoPi](https://github.com/NeonHorizon/lipopi) and [Pi Power](https://github.com/craic/pi_power)